psyfood/pyqmix-web/EXECUTABLE.md

 ## This guideline assumes that:
 - A `run.py` file has been created.
 Check out the `run.py` file in this repository.
-- Flask serves static files from the `pyqmix` sub-directory of an automatically created temporary folder.
+- Flask serves static files from an automatically created temporary folder.
 The exact location of this folder is saved in the environment variable `_MEIPASS` when the `PyInstaller`-created standalone exectuable is started.
 Typically it will be located inside the current user's `AppData\Local\Temp` folder.
 Check out the `app.py` file in this repository.
 - The frontend and backend are located in neighboring directories

 ## Prepare the Python virtual environment for the backend
 - Create a virtual environment
-- Install the required dependencies: `flask`, `flask-restplus`, and, of course, `pyqmix`
+- Install the required dependencies: ` pip install flask flask-restplus pyqmix`.
+The executable will only work if flask and flask-restplus are installed via pip.
-- Install `PyInstaller`
+- Install PyInstaller: `pip install PyInstaller`
+- The newest `jsonschema` module does not work with PyInstaller.
+Instead, use `jsonchema` in an older version, for example: 2.6.0.

 ## Create a production build of the React frontend
 1. Open a terminal